 During the broadcast, I turned toward my mother who was watching it with me and said: “Oh wouldn’t it be great to be in her shoes?”
 My mom smiled and said, “Of course!
 But…would it really?”
 She glanced at me with amusement and went on to say, “Royal figures like Kate do enjoy a lot of perks and luxuries, but you have to understand that the role she’s taking on entails a lot of responsibilities, restrictions and expectations.”

 It was refreshing to have that reality check.
 Fortunately, it didn’t dampen my enthusiasm to revel in the splendor that surrounded the lavish wedding.
 After all, indulging in occasional escapism can be a healthy pastime that helps us envision a future that excites us.
 Like a child, we can partake in mental play where we try on different realities for size and see which appeals to us most, while not allowing ourselves to get stuck in our fantasies.

 We somehow perceive that if we could only get to the ‘other side’ we would be happier, smarter, richer, more loved, and respected.
-When our consciousness is dominated by this way of thinking, other people appear to have more than us and we’re unable to see things as they really are for them.
+When our mind is dominated by this way of thinking, other people appear to have more than us and we’re unable to see things as they really are for them.
 We’re so caught up in our belief that there are greener pastures on the distant horizon that we forget to appreciate our own side of the fence.

 The only way to get unstuck from this mental pattern is to re-orient ourselves to deal with the life that we have.
 This acceptance of reality forms the foundation for a contented and peaceful mindset.
 An enduring teaching of Buddhism says that the only way to happiness is to learn to want what you have and not to want what you don’t have.